KathyReid/lca2019-presentation/transcript.md

 Combined, what this means is that if you're a woman, who's not American, you're _much_ less likely to have the Wake Word engine correctly identify you.
 Really, the only way to combat these sorts of biases is to have a greater range of samples to train on.
 However, that also presents its own issues.
 At one point we considered filterng out a percentage of male Wake Word samples, to try and remove some of the bias in the data set - but this would mean tagging users and samples with a gender flag or some form of identifier - and as a privacy-focussed company, that wasn't something that we were comfortable doing - similar with accents which might indicate cultural or ethnic heritage.

+## Longer term solutions

+Longer term, where I think open source Wake Word software is going is that _individuals_ will train their own Wake Word - for example, recording a few dozen examples of their Wake Word, which is then trained against a database of recordings which are known _not_ to be that Wake Word.

+This too has privacy implications though; if a Wake Word is trained to a specific individual, then could a voice assistant be used to identify that individual?
+That is, to distinguish one user from another?
+What access would the government have to that data, particularly given the recent passage of the Access and Assistance Bill (#aabill), at least in Australia?
+This might sound alarmist at this point in history, but we've increasingly seen warrantless access to platform data by agencies which have peripheral or tangential claims to use that data.

+IMAGE: Government could access your data

 So that's some of the challenges we have with Wake Words.
 Let's move on to Speech to Text.